feldera/feldera/docs/cloud.md

 :::

 :::tip
-`eksctl` allows extensive configuration beyond what we've shown here.
+`eksctl` allows additional cluster setup and access configuration beyond what we've shown here.
 Check out the [configuration file schema](https://eksctl.io/usage/schema/) to learn more.
 :::

 To verify that the EKS cluster is running, run: